 - A completed on-line application form.

 - A scanned copy of the applicant’s passport.

 - A scanned copy of the last university degree or certificate.

-- A proof of meeting any prerequisites, including language proficiency.
+- Proof of meeting any prerequisites, including language proficiency.

 - A short essay – of about 500 words in English – giving reasons for applying for the OFID scholarship, explaining your educational goals, and clearly describing how you will use the experience gained from your Master’s degree studies to help in the development of your home country.

-- Two letters of recommendation from professors and/or lecturers at applicant’s present university.
+- Two letters of recommendation from professors and/or lecturers at the applicant’s present university.